-Songkran, The New year Thai festival, is one of the most important holidays in Thailand.
-Also known as the Thailand water festival, this festivity comes originally from a Buddhist tradition, using water to symbolize purification while the residents travel back to their hometowns for family reunions and friends meeting.
-Today the event has turned into a huge public celebration and a giant water fight where everybody is splashing buckets of water on each other.
-Wild scenes of exuberance can be seen throughout Thailand with people dancing, drinking while being drenched from head to toe.
-The official Songkran festival last three days but in reality last more than a week.
-During Songkran, most small shop, offices, restaurants shut down, but big shopping malls remain open.
+Songkran, or the Thai New Year’s Festival, is one of Thailand’s most important holidays.
+This festival, also known as the water festival, is based on a Buddhist tradition in which water is used to symbolize purification while residents return to their hometowns for family reunions and friend gatherings.
+Through time, the event has evolved into a massive public celebration as well as a massive water fight in which everyone is splashing buckets of water on each other.
+Throughout one week in Thailand, wild scenes of exuberance can be seen, with people dancing and drinking while being drenched from head to toe.